adiarusaikia/mjs-project-terraform-backend/README.md

-# mjs-project-terraform-backend
-this is github repo resouce for mysql
+# This prod repository is for mysql developers.